ArwaAhmed98/Terraform/readme.md

 > 5.3 Click `Save` and Build your pipeline

 > 5.4 Now, you can check your containers running on the private ec2 by running `docker ps`.
 In Addition, you can Check on the SonarQube Dashboard.
 You will find a code re-view. congrats ! ![MarineGEO circle logo](/images/sonarqube.jpg "MarineGEO logo")
+> 5.5 run the following command in the private ec2. `curl localhost:3000/redis` you have to get ` redis connected successfully`